Mikey Williams (basketball, born 2004): Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2023 Team Ranking".
+Rivals.
+Retrieved January 20, 2021.;

 College career

 Memphis

 On November 5, 2022, Williams committed to play for the University of Memphis for head coach Penny Hardaway, starting in 2023–24.
-However, he never joined the basketball team stemming from a criminal investigation in California, where Williams was facing gun charges for shooting at trespassers on his property.
+However, he never joined the basketball team stemming from a criminal investigation in California, where Williams was facing gun charges after shooting at a car full of teens.

 On January 8, 2024, Williams and fellow Memphis Tigers freshman JJ Taylor both entered the NCAA transfer portal mid-season.

 UCF

 On January 12, 2024, Williams announced he was transferring to the University of Central Florida (UCF).
 He averaged 5.1 points in 14 minutes per game over 18 games for UCF.

 On March 24, 2025, Williams once again entered the transfer portal.

 Sacramento State

 On April 29, 2025, Williams announced his commitment to play for the Sacramento State Hornets.

 Personal life

 Williams' father, Mahlon, played basketball for Sweetwater High School, where he was an All-CIF-SDS selection.
 His mother, Charisse, played softball for Kearny High School and Hampton University.